Ever wake up with a headache along with a sore jaw and teeth? If so, you may be suffering from teeth grinding and clenching.

-A night guard, also known as a mouth guard, is a plastic appliance that is molded to fit your teeth.
-Patients wear this at night while sleeping, and it prevents your top teeth from touching the bottom teeth.
+A nightguard, also known as a mouth guard, is a plastic appliance that is molded to fit your teeth.
+Wear this at night while sleeping and it prevents your top teeth from touching the bottom teeth.
 It’s a very effective way to prevent teeth grinding at night.
-In addition, a night guard will relax the jaw muscles which in turn reduces headaches from the teeth grinding.
+In addition, a nightguard will relax the jaw muscles which in turn reduces headaches from the teeth grinding.

 Can a night guard be worn with braces?

-Can a night guard be worn with Invisialign?
+Can a night guard be worn with Invisalign?

 A night guard can save patients further costs and complications

 Wearing a night guard can be effective in reducing further dental care needs, as it helps prevent complications from bruxism.
 Purchasing a night guard now will help patients save money by avoiding unnecessary dental procedures.
 Teeth grinding can lead to severe jaw discomfort, chipped teeth, tooth loss, and may require costly restorative dental treatments such as root canals, crowns, and bridges.

 Where can I get a night guard for braces?